Skip to content

 IRCC bases these estimates on actual applicant outcomes, reporting the window within which 80% of applicants received a decision.

-Monthly categories like citizenship and permanent residency were refreshed on May 12, while weekly categories like visitor visas, study permits, work permits, and PR cards were last updated on May 6 and will be refreshed again on May 13 or 14.
+Monthly categories like citizenship and permanent residency were refreshed on May 12, while weekly categories like visitor visas, study permits, work permits, and PR cards were last updated on June 3, 2026.

 Individual outcomes can still vary based on security screening depth, country of origin, document completeness, and IRCC’s internal capacity.